 - Teaching skills and pedagogy: demonstrate effective teaching skills that are in line with pedagogical standards in the discipline, acquire teaching competence in a wide range of areas, and develop pedagogical tools for effective engagement with their students.

-- Professionalization and career preparation: understand the disciplinary norms and standards of research, professional and collegial engagement with others, and responsibilities related to teaching; and develop a portfolio and skills contributing to one’s career prospects, guided by one’s career goals and interests, and informed by knowledge of different possible career opportunities and trajectories.
+- Professionalization and career preparation: understand the disciplinary norms and standards of research, professional and collegial engagement with others, and responsibilities related to teaching; and develop a portfolio and skills contributing to one’s career prospects, guided by one’s career goals and interests, and informed by different possible career opportunities and trajectories.

 The Doctor of Philosophy program in philosophy requires a minimum of 72 s.h. of graduate credit.
 Graduate students must take Department of Philosophy courses (prefix PHIL) that are numbered 4000 and above.
-Students must earn a program grade-point average of at least 3.00.
+Students must earn a Graduate College program grade point average of at least 3.00.
+Requirements include courses in metaphysics, epistemology, history of philosophy, logic, philosophy of science, and value theory.
+See Courses in this section of the catalog for a complete listing of philosophy courses.
+There is no world language requirement.

 Candidacy for the doctoral program is determined by a formal vote of the entire Department of Philosophy faculty, usually after a student has completed three semesters of graduate study in residence.

-Students are required to take a comprehensive examination that includes both a written dissertation prospectus and an oral defense.
+After the student has completed the required coursework, they will take a comprehensive examination that includes both a written dissertation prospectus and an oral defense.
 Upon successfully completing the exam, they begin work on their dissertation.
-There is no world language requirement.
 Contact the graduate studies director for more information.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.